nodtvedt/qlik-sense-r-regression-extension/README.md

 * There's room for making the presentation a bit nicer.
 To put it mildly.
 * It might be interesting to send the factors back as parameters to the Sense model, so they could be used elsewhere.
-* Using skokenes' [senseUtils](https://github.com/skokenes/senseUtils.pageExtensionData) to work with larger datasets.

 # Thanks to